google/pik/docs/color_management.md

 other popular open-source CMS is LittleCMS.
 It is also used by color-managed editors (Krita/darktable), which increases the chances of interoperability.
 However, LCMS has race conditions and overflow issues that prevent fuzzing.
 We will later switch to the newer skcms.
+Note that this library does not intend to support multiProcessElements, so HDR transfer functions cannot be represented accurately.
+Thus in the long term, we will probably migrate away from ICC profiles entirely.

 ## Which viewer